richelbilderbeek/molimm_employee_engagement_plan/README.md

  * Thinking 'I (the PI) do a great job already' may not be shared by the employees
+ * The employees may feel engaged with the group, but not with the university

 ## Opportunities

+ * Measure the employee engagement, separated by level, i.e. MOLIMM and RuG.
  * Prove that MOLIMM does an awesome job, by doing an anonymous survey, held among and organized by the postdocs/PhDs.
 Do this every half year.
    Publish the results om a website, regardless of the findings.
-Prove that there is improvement or a stable high level.
+Prove that there is improvement or a stable high level to the group.
    Show that plot as well!
+Seperarate this for MOLIMM and Rug

 Example: